 Mikro-Tek’s Forestry Experience in Chile

-Chile is considered one of the most politically and economically stable countries in Latin America.
-It has enjoyed steady economic growth and low levels of inflation for over 20 years.
+Chile is considered one of the most politically and economically stable countries in Latin America, enjoying steady economic growth and low levels of inflation.
 Chile maintains one of the highest sovereign credit ratings in Latin America (A+) and has been successful in liberalizing foreign trade and attracting foreign investment.

 Click here to view the full glossary in these areas.

 Due to their year-round growing season, Chile’s trees grow faster than northern boreal species.
 In 2000 Mikro-Tek initiated commercial demonstrations, and first year growth data collected from one million field-planted seedlings (three tree species) showed average increases of up to 83% as a result of mycorrhizal inoculation.

 Based on the success of their demonstration projects, in 2003-2004 Mikro-Tek developed a pilot project under the Kyoto Protocol’s Clean Development Mechanism with twelve small-scale afforestation sites.
 Approximately three million inoculated seedlings were planted in partnership with landowners on 2,400 hectares of unproductive grazing land in central Chile.
 Mikro-Tek gained Term Not Found of this project through United Nations in 2010—the first forestry project ever to be approved in Chile under the CDM, seventh in the world, and the first by a Canadian company.